 Personal Data

 Last name

 First name

 Middle initial

 Preferred name (if different)

 Current Address

 Current Address

 City State Zip

 Current Phone

 Current Email

 Address Current Until (mm/dd/yy)

 Permanent Address

 Permanent Address

 City State Zip

 Permanent Phone

 Date of Birth (mm/dd/yy)

 School Southwestern College

 Major

 Minor

 GPA

 Expected Graduation (mm/yy)

 Advisor's Name Dr Jean Gabriel Jolivet

 Advisor's Phone Number 620-229-6213

 Advisor's Email jean-gabriel.jolivet@sckans.edu

 Languages Spoken (please specify

 for each language: slight, adequate, fluent)

-nuent)
+nuenty

-Citizenship (check all that apply) U.S. citizen
+U.S. citizen

 Permanent legal resident of the U.S.

 Citizen of (please specify):

 Gender

 Applying for Embassy and Diplomatic Scholars

 Capital Experience

 Go Green!

 Fall Spring Summer

 junior senior

-juilor serior
+How did you hear about WII?
+The Washington Experience Southwestern College

 describe the type of internship you would enjoy.
 Be as specific as possible.
 You may want answer: What do you hope to gain and learn during the internship?
 What are your interests

-⊠ By checking this box, I certify that the above information is correct.
-I understand that all of the credentials submitted in
+By checking this box, I certify that the above information is correct.
+I understand that all of the credentials submitted in support of my application to WII will become property of WII and are not returnable to me.
+I authorize WII to share my recommendations and transcript(s) with potential internship sites.
+I further understand that if I am accepted to the program, WII will send me an Intern Profile form to complete.

-recommendations and transcript(s) will become property of WII and are not returnable to me.
+support of my application to WII v recommendations and transcript(s) vill become property of WII and are not returnable to me.
 I authorize WII to share my with potential internship sites.
-I further understand that if I am accepted to the program, WII complete.
+I further understand that if I am accepted to the program, WII

-recommendations and transcript(s) will send me an Intern Profile form to with potential internship sites.
+support of my application to WII version recommendations and transcript(s) will send me an Intern Profile form to vill become property of WII and are not returnable to me.
+I authorize WII to share my with potential internship sites.
 I further understand that if I am accepted to the program, WII

-recommendations and transcript(s) will send me an Intern Profile form to Today's Date: with potential internship sites.
+support of my application to WII verecommendations and transcript(s) will send me an Intern Profile form to vill become property of WII and are not returnable to me.
+I authorize WII to share my with potential internship sites.
 I further understand that if I am accepted to the program, WII